HaraldR42/modbus2mqtt_2/doc/config.md

 ### YAML `Daemon:` options
 Below all daemon options and their default values.
-For a short description for the individual values, see the command-line section above.
+For a short description for the individual values, see the command line section above.

     Daemon:
       rtu: null